Learning Hidden Markov Models from Aggregate Observations: Introduction

 Recently, the learning and inference problems in aggregate settings have been formalized under the collective graphical model (CGM) framework~\cite{SheDie11}.
 Within the CGM framework, for learning the parameters of the individual model, several aggregate inference methods such as non-linear belief propagation (NLBP)~\cite{SunSheKum15} and Bethe-RDA~\cite{VilBelSheMcc15} algorithms has been utilized in the E-step of the EM algorithm aiming to maximize the complete data likelihood.
 Both of the inference algorithms work on an explicit observation model.
 In addition, since NLBP does not exhibit convergence guarantee, it does not lead to stable learning methods.

 The primary contribution of our work is a novel algorithm for estimating the HMM parameters with theoretical guarantees from noisy aggregate observations.
-We utilize a modified EM algorithm for the learning task, where the E-step of the algorithm is solved using recently proposed aggregate inference method, the Sinkhorn belief propagation (SBP) algorithm~\cite{SinHaaZha20}.
-We show that our algorithm exhibits a convergence guarantee.
-Moreover, our algorithm naturally reduces to the standard Baum-Welch algorithm when the observed data is based on a single individual.
+We utilize a modified EM algorithm for the learning task, where the E-step of the algorithm is solved using recently proposed aggregate inference method, the Sinkhorn belief propagation (SBP) algorithm~\cite{SinHaaZha20}. \singh{We show that our algorithm exhibits convergence guarantee.} Instead of explicitly considering the noise model, we incorporate \singh{observation} noise in the underlying graph and as a result, our algorithm reduces to the standard Baum-Welch algorithm when only one individual is considered.
 We further extend our algorithm to learn the model parameters with \textit{continuous} observation noise model.
-We evaluate the performance of our algorithm on a variety of scenarios including bird migration and human ensemble flow on real-world dataset.
+We evaluate the performance of our algorithm on a variety of scenarios including human ensemble flow on real-world data.